Medicare Compensation Recovery 011-15000000

 - wrongful deaths (including malpractice)

-If a compensation payer contacts the agency to clarify the agency's position about a notifiable date of injury or illness, go to the Resources page for details about giving advice about the notifiable date of injury or illness.
+If a notifiable person contacts the agency to clarify the agency's position about a notifiable date of injury or illness, go to the Resources page for details on determining the notifiable date of injury or illness.

-If a Service Officer needs further support to help the compensation payer, refer the case to the Programme Support Officers (PSO) hotline.
+If a Service Officer needs further support to help the notifiable person, contact Tier 1 support.

 Date of injury or illness prior to 1 February 1984

-Medicare was introduced to eligible Australian residents on 1 February 1984.
-If the date of injury or illness is before 1 February 1984, a compensation case must be registered with the actual date of injury or illness, for example, 10 February 1970.
+Medicare commenced for eligible Australian residents on 1 February 1984.
+If the date of injury or illness is before 1 February 1984, a compensation case must be registered with the actual date of injury or illness.
+For example, 10 February 1970.

 However, the Notice to claimant (NTC) (composed of the Medicare history statement, care cost statement and declaration form) will only list services for which a Medicare benefit has been paid since 1 February 1984.